 The Cynthia Woods Mitchell Pavilion presented by Huntsman is owned by The Center for the Performing Arts at The Woodlands, a nonprofit 501(c)(3) organization dedicated to the cultural enrichment of the community.

-The Pavilion’s main focus is fulfilling the pillars of the mission listed above.
+The Pavilion’s main focus is fulfilling the four pillars of our mission.
 In providing a diverse selection of entertainment, The Pavilion’s events include performances by the Houston Symphony, Houston Grand Opera and Houston Ballet, as well as contemporary acts by some of the biggest artists touring right now.
 Contemporary concerts are booked and promoted by our partner, Live Nation.
 Proceeds from these concerts, along with generous donations from corporations and individuals, are then used to provide guests the opportunity to be exposed to more classical forms of entertainment, like symphonies, operas, and ballets.
 Additional proceeds from our contemporary concerts help fund educational outreach programs and other community enrichment programs.

 Performing Arts Events at The Pavilion

 The Pavilion is the Summer Home of the Houston Symphony, Home Away from Home of the Houston Ballet and a presenting venue for the Houston Grand Opera and Texas Music Festival Orchestra.
 From spooky Halloween celebrations to imaginative children's shows, The Pavilion's performing arts events aim to thrill, educate, and provide a safe space for enjoyment of the arts.

-One of the more popular performing arts events is the Star-Spangled Salute held each year on July 3.
 The Houston Symphony performs patriotic tunes and finishes the night with booming cannons from atop the hill.
+A fan favorite in The Woodlands, The Star-Spangled Salute is a can't-miss Fourth of July Tradition.

-Each year The Pavilion is transformed into a giant playground for the annual Children’s Festival.
-The focus of Children’s Festival is to awaken the creative minds of children and promote awareness of the performing and visual arts to a young audience.
-Children’s performers educate and entertain thousands of children during two days of non-stop fun and excitement.
-The festival also features music, dance, arts and crafts, hands-on activities and games, face painting and more.
+Each year The Pavilion is transformed into a giant playground for the annual Children’s Festival to help awaken the creative minds of children and promote awareness of the performing and visual arts to a young audience.
+Children’s performers educate and entertain thousands of children during two days of non-stop fun and excitement featuring arts, crafts, games and hands-on learning.

 To round out the year, the Holly Jolly Jingle program provides an opportunity for student performers to play holiday favorites on The Pavilion’s stage and in the plazas.
 Musicians from Conroe ISD schools and Sam Houston State University come together to entertain the community and get into the holiday spirit at this annual event.